Raphael-Boichot/Mitsubishi-M64282FP-dashcam/README.md

 - [Michael Shimniok](https://github.com/shimniok/avr-gameboy-cam) for the Arduino code I started from.

 # To do (or not)
+- attach buttons to interrupts to increase reactivity.
 - a decent PCB because all that shit would probably enter a regular Game Boy shell at certain point.
 - a decent schematic to cure my addiction to MS Powerpoint.
 - a live analog recorder based on this project to interface with a Game Boy Camera sensor in real use with its mapper connected.